M0Data/Furniture-sales-and-revenue-analysis/README.md

 ---

 ## **Repository Content**
-- `Furniture Sales Analysis.xlsx`: The interactive Excel dashboard file.
+- `Moyin_Furniture Dataset.xlsx`: The interactive Excel dashboard file.
-- `Furniture Final Dashboard.png`: A snapshot of the dashboard.
+- `Furniture Sales n revenue analysis.png`: A snapshot of the dashboard.
 - `README.md`: Comprehensive documentation of the project (this file).

 ---